YashB63/GFG-Daily-Questions/README.md

     Given a BST, and a reference to a Node x in the BST.
     Find the Inorder Successor of the given node in the BST.

+Day 130:

+  Q1: Gray to Binary Equivalent:

+    Given an integer number n,
+    which is a decimal representation of Gray Code.

+    Find the binary equivalent of the Gray Code & return the decimal representation of the binary equivalent.

+    Note: Please visit here to learn How Gray Code is generated.

+  Q2: Count the Zeroes:

+    Given an array Arr of size N consisting of only 0's and 1's.
+    The array is sorted in such a manner that all the 1's are placed first and then they are followed by all the 0's.

+    Find the count of all the 0's.

+  Q3: Predict the Columnm:

+    Given a matrix(2D array) M of size N*N consisting of 0s and 1s only.
+The task is to find the column with maximum number of 0s.

+    If more than one column exists,
+    print the one which comes first.

+    If the maximum number of 0s is 0 then return -1.